 Under the new law, an individual or estate is required to file a refund claim on a Claim for Refund (Form IH-5) with DOR.
 This new requirement applies to any claim for refund whether the individual died in 2013 or before.

 - Defines “finally determined” in our statute.
 The inheritance is finally determined when:

 - An Indiana probate court issues an order determining tax (Form IH-9) under Ind.
 Code 6-4.1-5-10 for Indiana resident returns.

-- Clarifies as to when the department has to pay interest on a refund.
-The Department has to pay interest (6 percent) if an estate is entitled to a refund and the refund is not paid within 90 days after the later of the date of:
+- Clarifies as to when DOR has to pay interest on a refund.
+DOR has to pay interest (6 percent) if an estate is entitled to a refund and the refund is not paid within 90 days after the later of the date of: